lucasprev/coding_school_at_IXDS/docs/index.md

     * cool jQuery plugins

 * What is an array???
 Explanation of arrays.
 Whiteboarding arrays
 Homework:

-* Array operations in JavaScript??
+* Array operations in JavaScript
-* Task: Find a jQuery plugin that you like, demo it to the class
+* Task: Find a jQuery plugin that you like, demo it to the class -->

 ## Mon 15-08-2016 - Session 1
 In this session we will